Couple and Family Therapy Overview

 We embrace a scientist-practitioner model, which means that we train practitioners who can apply empirically based knowledge and techniques to their clinical practice.
 Students are trained to perceive children, individuals, couples, and families within complex relational, family, and societal dynamics—a systems perspective.

-Family therapy has a deeply rooted history at the Adler School.
-Alfred Adler, the School’s namesake, was one of the first therapists to apply a systems approach in family therapy.
+Family therapy has a deeply rooted history at the Adler University.
+Alfred Adler, the University’s namesake, was one of the first therapists to apply a systems approach in family therapy.
 He later went on to establish more than 30 child guidance clinics in Europe to provide parenting education to the community—a tradition carried out today through our Child Guidance Center.

 Our robust curriculum is taught in small classes by faculty practitioners who bring real-world experiences to the classroom.
 Our program draws on the field’s rich clinical traditions, coupled with practicum experiences providing students with strong conceptual, assessment, treatment planning, and intervention skills based on the major models of couples and family therapy.

-Through strong faculty support, a dedicated Training Department, and the School’s partnerships with hundreds of community agencies, our students gain valuable practicum and clinical experience in a variety of specialized settings.
+Through strong faculty support, a dedicated Training Department, and the University’s partnerships with hundreds of community agencies, our students gain valuable practicum and clinical experience in a variety of specialized settings.

 Our graduates have a core professional identity as couple and family therapists, and are qualified for membership in the American Association for Marriage and Family Therapy (AAMFT).
 They work in a wide variety of clinical settings including hospitals, schools, treatment programs, community mental health centers, other organizations, and private practice.